 The third, and shortest, tale, Clay for Ellen, takes place a generation later.
 It’s of a man who wants to see the truth behind masks.
 His tale would probably not have been recorded – too slight in the bigger scheme of things – except that he becomes a pawn in the games of others.
 His path intertwines with that of Alia, a sister of the seal.

-Coming soon, in Charm Counter Charm, we will learn of the lives of the destined of the City of the Sun, and of the brothers whose lives are magically entwined with them, for good and for ill.
+Coming later, in Charm Counter Charm, we will learn of the lives of the destined of the City of the Sun, and of the brothers whose lives are magically entwined with them, for good and for ill.